Uther Pendragon: Historia Regum Britanniae

 He secures Britain's frontiers and quells Saxon uprisings with the aids of his retainers, one of whom is Gorlois, Duke of Cornwall.
 At a banquet celebrating their victories, Uther becomes obsessively enamoured of Gorlois' wife Igerna (Igraine), and a war ensues between Uther and his vassal.
 Gorlois sends Igerna to the impregnable castle of Tintagel for protection while he himself is besieged by Uther in another town.
 Uther consults with Merlin who uses his magic to transform the king into the likeness of Gorlois and thus gain access to Igerna at Tintagel.
 He spends the night with her and they conceive Arthur, but the next morning it is discovered that Gorlois had been killed.
 Uther marries Igerna and they have a daughter called Anna (in later romances she is called Morgause and is usually Igerna's daughter by her previous marriage).
 Morgause later marries King Lot and becomes the mother of Gawain and Mordred.

-Uther later falls ill and the wars begin to go badly against the Saxons.
+Uther later falls ill and the wars against the Saxons begin to go badly.
 He insists on leading his army himself, propped up on his horse.
 He defeats Hengist's son Octa at Verulamium (St Albans), despite the Saxons calling him the "Half-Dead King".
 However, the Saxons soon contrive his death by poisoning a spring which he drinks from near Verulamium.